- Get Legal Advice after a Car Accident

 100% No Win No Fee Car Accident Legal Advice

-Splatt Lawyers offer experienced and qualified car accident legal advice on a 100% No Win No Fee basis.
-It costs nothing for your initial claim review, nothing to get started and no costs during the life of your claim.
-You only pay fees when you win.
+Splatt Lawyers provides accident legal advice on a 100% No Win No Fee basis.
+There are no costs for an initial claim assessment, no fees to get started, and no legal expenses throughout the duration of your case.

-your case.
-If you lose, you owe us nothing, and there are no hidden fees or costs.
-It’s the Splatt Lawyer no-win, no-fee, no-risk guarantee.
+If you lose, you owe us nothing, with no hidden fees or costs.
+It’s the Splatt Lawyer’s no-win, no-fee, no-risk guarantee.

 What should I do if I have a car accident injury?

-If you are involved in an auto accident, you must know your rights and responsibilities.
+You must know your rights and responsibilities, regardless of how your accident happened.
 First, seek medical attention immediately and have your physical and mental condition assessed.
 If there is a police report, request a copy.
-If this report shows you are partially or entirely not at fault for your traffic accident, contact a qualified personal injury lawyer to understand your rights.
+If this report shows you are partially or entirely not at fault for your traffic accident, get legal advice from a qualified personal injury lawyer to understand your rights.

-How long does it take to get compensation after an accident?
+How long does it take to claim compensation after a motor vehicle accident?

-The average period for a road accident personal injury claim is around six months.
-The length of time depends on the severity of your injuries and the time they take to stabilise.
-You will need to be assessed by a doctor and possibly a psychiatrist.
-Your best opportunity to promptly access your entitlements is to seek legal advice as soon as possible.
+The average period for a personal injury insurance claim is around six months.
+The length of time depends on the severity of your injuries and the time it takes to stabilise.
+A doctor and possibly a psychiatrist will need to assess you.
+Your best opportunity to promptly access your entitlements is to seek legal advice and make a claim as soon as possible.